Diversity in the Playroom: Our Favorite Diverse Toys - Baby Chick

 Introducing Culture at an Early Age

 Parents are usually surprised to learn how early babies begin to learn about their own culture and establish a sense of racial identity.
 Studies show that babies as young as three months notice different races as they prefer to look at faces of their own race versus faces of other races.1 By age two and a half, children use race to choose their playmates, and expressions of race prejudice often peak at age four or five.2 Culture, race, and language form a child’s racial identity.
-It is important that they feel represented and included in childcare and classroom and community spaces.
+It is important that they feel represented and included in childcare, classrooms, and community spaces.

 The Best Culturally Diverse Toys and Books